SAP Datasphere & Partnerships – Databricks

 The advantage of a Data Lakehouse is to have all kind of data (structured, semi-structured, unstructured) in one tier and serve all your data roles like data engineer, data analyst, data scientists, BI modeler and so on, from this tier.

-Databricks coined the term “Data Lakehouse” and is the one top partner in this area even if others provider Data Lakehouse technologies, too.
+Databricks coined the term “Data Lakehouse” and is the one top partner in this area, even if others provide Data Lakehouse technologies, too.

 An interesting technical perspective about the interplay of SAP Datasphere and Databricks can be found the blog “Unified Analytics with SAP Datasphere & Databricks Lakehouse Platform- Data Federation Scenarios” by Vivek RR.

 I recently came into some discussions about what Databricks mean for SAP Data Warehouse experts and especially for SAP Datasphere.
 Will Databricks now become the new SAP Data Warehouse approach?
 Doesn’t Databricks do the same as SAP Datasphere?
 Should I learn more about Databricks and upskill?